-Norcode follows up requests for support from writers, visual artists, musicians and other rightsholders and their collective management organisations in a number of developing countries.
+NORCODE follows up requests for support from writers, visual artists, musicians and other rightsholders and their collective management organizations in a number of developing countries.
 The activities is conducted using the following strategies:

 - Provide an introduction to international conventions and training and assistance in developing legislation

-- Work to develop basic organisations for holders of copyright and related rights
+- Work to develop basic organizations for holders of copyright and related rights

-- Support the formation of organisations for collective rights management and other organisational and technical projects which aim to strengthen right holders’ interests
+- Support the formation of organizations for collective rights management and other organizational and technical projects which aim to strengthen right holders’ interests

 The association is not aiming to promote its own or its members´ financial interests.

-Norcode has a small and effective administration that cooperates closely with a competent and active board.
-In addition, Norcode has several available resources both in their founding organisations and through its national and international network.
+NORCODE has a small and effective administration that cooperates closely with a competent and active board.
+In addition, NORCODE has several available resources both in their founding organizations and through its national and international network.

 Click here for further information on NORCODE's present projects.